Coal preparation plant: Dense medium cyclones

 A cyclone is a conical vessel in which coal along with finely ground magnetite (media) is pumped tangentially to a tapered inlet and short cylindrical section at a predetermined flowrate and pressure followed by a conical section where the separation takes place.
 The higher specific gravity fractions being subject to greater centrifugal forces pull away from the central core and descend downwards towards the apex along the wall of cyclone body and pass out as rejects/middlings through the underflow orifice discharge, also known as the spigot.
 The lighter particles are caught in an upward stream and pass out as clean coal through the cyclone overflow outlet via the vortex finder.
 From the overflow orifice, the coal goes into the overflow chamber, and is discharged to the next stage of the process.

 Fluid on entry commences in the outer regions of the cyclone body.
 This combined with rotational motion to which it is constrained creates an outer spiral.
 The existence of a top central outlet and inability for all the fluid to leave at the cone apex outlet, assist the inward migration of some of the fluid from the external moving mass.
 The amount of inward migration increases as the apex is neared, i.e. the radius decreased and the fluid which flows in this migratory stream, ultimately reverses its vertical velocity direction and flows upward to the cyclone over flow outlet, i.e. vortex finder.
 Since it is at the same time rotating, the result is an inner spiral.

 The Heavy Media Cyclone may be lined with very high quality ceramic tiles or manufactured from Ni-hard (a very hard alloy of cast iron containing nickel) with a specially designed helical profile.
 A cyclone is the heart of the washing unit in a Heavy Media Washery.
 It is a non moving part and hence requires very low maintenance.
 However, the pressure at the inlet of the cyclone is a very important factor and it is suggested to maintain a minimum pressure of around D x 9 x 9.81 x density/100 (in bars), where D = the inner diameter of the cyclone in mm.
-It is important to note that the pressure at which pulp (mixture of coal and magnetite) is introduced in the cyclone is the principal means of controlling the forces within the cyclone.
+The pressure at which pulp (mixture of coal and magnetite) is introduced in the cyclone is the principal means of controlling the forces within the cyclone.
 With the decrease in pressure more coal shall report to the discard/middlings, thus impairing the efficiency of separation.

 If due to some reason the cyclone feed pump is not being able to deliver the required pressure at the inlet of the cyclone, feed should immediately be stopped and the pipelines, tank and pump should be properly checked for any jamming and any jamming should be properly cleaned before starting the circuit or the feed.